Gastritis in Kids – Causes, Signs and Treatment

 1. Upper Gastrointestinal Series or Barium Swallow

 This procedure uses X-rays to image and observe the top portion of the digestive system.
-It can be used to check the esophagus, stomach, and duodenum, which is the beginning of the small intestine.
+It can be used to check the oesophagus, stomach, and duodenum, which is the beginning of the small intestine.
 The person is made to swallow a metallic fluid that consists of barium.
 The barium forms a coating on the internal surfaces of the organs, making them highly visible on the X-ray.

 2. Blood Tests